Halton General Hospital

-Halton General Hospital is a health facility at Runcorn, Cheshire, England.
+Halton General Hospital is a health facility in Runcorn, England.
 It is managed by the Warrington & Halton Hospitals NHS Foundation Trust.

 History

-The first phase of the hospital, which consisted of out-patient facilities, opened on 21 September 1976; the second phase, which involved in-patient facilities, was completed in 1985.
+The first phase of the hospital, which consisted of out-patient facilities, opened on 21 September 1976.
+The second phase, which involved in-patient facilities, was completed in 1985.
 Management of the hospital passed to the Halton General Hospital NHS Trust in 1993.
-The minor injuries unit was refurbished in November 2003 and a new urgent care centre was established at the hospital in 2015.

-In 2018 it was proposed the hospital be replaced with a modern treatment centre.
+The minor injuries unit was refurbished in 2003, and a new urgent care centre was established in 2015.
+Plans were proposed in 2018 to demolish the hospital and replace it with a modern treatment centre.